 In 1935 Čech participated a famous conference on combinatorial topology in Moscow.
 His results met with such attention that he was invited to lecture at the I.A.S. in Princeton.
 After his return in 1936, he organized a seminar on general topology in Brno.
-The most active participants of the seminar were Josef Novák and Bedřich Pospíšil.
 In 1937 Čech published his most important paper in general topology "On bicompact spaces", Ann. of Math.
 38(1937), 823-844.
-In 1938 he established another seminar for the secondary school teachers, which was devoted to didactical questions, and started with writing first textbooks for secondary schools.
-The topological seminar continued working in secret during the second world war, when all Czech universities were closed by Nazis.
+The topological seminar existed till 1939, when all Czech universities were closed by Nazis.

-In 1945 Čech moved to Praque, where he developed a great effort to organize Czechoslovak mathematical activities.
+After the second world war, Čech moved to Prague, where he developed a great effort to organize Czechoslovak mathematical activities.
 Roughly speaking, in the period 1947-54 he was the director of the Mathematical Institute of the Czechoslovak Academy of Sciences.
 Since 1954 he organized the Charles University Mathematical Institute.
-He participated on several textbooks for secondary schools.
-Until his death on March 15, 1960, Čech worked in the projective differential geometry of correspondences and line congruences.
+Until his death on March 15 1960 he worked in the projective differential geometry of correspondences and line congruences.
 Nevertheless, he was also interested in general topology and wrote a book "Topological spaces" (in Czech).
-Altogether, he published 94 research papers and 10 books.